Governor of the Central Bank

 Sharon Donnery, Registrar of Credit Unions

 Sharon Donnery was appointed Registrar of Credit Unions in February 2013 and is responsible for the regulation and supervision of the credit union sector.
 Sharon joined the Central Bank in 1996 as an Economist and has held a range of senior positions including Head of Consumer Information and Head of Consumer Protection.
 Sharon has represented the Central Bank on committees of the European Banking Authority, the European Central Bank and the European Commission.
-She has chaired the European Banking Authority’s Sub-Group on Consumer Protection since its establishment in early 2011.
-She is also the vice-chair of the European Banking Authority’s Standing Committee on Consumer Protection and Financial Innovation.
+She chaired the European Banking Authority’s Sub-Group on Consumer Protection following its establishment in early 2011 until 2013.
+She is also the former vice-chair of the European Banking Authority’s Standing Committee on Consumer Protection and Financial Innovation.